yas-39/Unfall-Analyse/README.md

 ![screenshot excel_roadaccident](https://github.com/user-attachments/assets/9a2e28f7-f2f0-48aa-90b6-04f0a91b10e5)

 # Key Insights
 Total Casualties Analysis:
-    The dashboard reveals that a staggering 417,883 casualties occurred after accidents during the two-year period
+The dashboard reveals that a staggering 417,883 casualties occurred after accidents during the two-year period Peak Months:

-  Peak Months:
 Overall the number of casulaties were slightly higher in 2021 than 2022.
 Maximum Casualties - October and November.
-                minimum casualties - January and February.
+Minimum casualties - January and February.
 Casualties by Vehicle Type:
 Car accidents accounted for the highest number of casualties, contributing to 80% of the total compared to other vehicle types.
 Casualties by accident severity:
 Slight severity form the bulk of casualties 84% whereas there are only 2% Fatal severity casualties.
 Road Type Analysis:
-   Maximum Casualties by Single Carriageway road type (165.045K) and Minimum by Slip road(2.458K)

-  Casualties Distribution by Road Surface:
+Maximum Casualties by Single Carriageway road type (165.045K) and Minimum by Slip road(2.458K) Casualties Distribution by Road Surface:
-   Highest Distribution of total casualties on Dry road surfaces (66.3%)

-  Casualties Relation by Area/Location:
+Highest Distribution of total casualties on Dry road surfaces (66.3%) Casualties Relation by Area/Location:
-  Urban areas form the majority of casualties after an accident (60.6%)

-  Casualties Distribution by light condtion:
+Urban areas form the majority of casualties after an accident (60.6%) Casualties Distribution by light condtion:
 72.2% of casulties take place in daylight condtion